shredware/blog/content/meet-our-team-mark.md

-After growing up in various parts of the world, Mark eventually made it to Cornell University in Ithaca, NY, where, overwhelmed by the possiblities, he attempted to train himself to be able to read any book on his own later on.
-While working through a Physics degree with a concentraion in Mathematics, and having extensive exposure to the pre-commerical Internet, Mark became more interested in the computational aspects of working with a near-infrared astrononmy group attempting to image proto-stellar disks around nearby suns.
+After growing up in various parts of the world, Mark eventually made it to Cornell University in Ithaca, NY, where, overwhelmed by the possibilities, he attempted to train himself to be able to read any book on his own later on.
+While working through a Physics degree with a concentration in Mathematics, and having extensive exposure to the pre-commercial Internet, Mark became more interested in the computational aspects of working with a near-infrared astrononmy group attempting to image proto-stellar disks around nearby suns.
 This led to a stint designing a virtual reality operating system (MOSES) at the Human Interface Technology Laboratory in Seattle, WA.
 After drifting around the states in an '87 Civic hatchback, washing dishes and writing poetry, Mark ended up in New York City on the day of Clinton's first inauguration.
-Quickly swept up in the commericializing Internet, Mark worked for a variety of established firms and scrappy startups at the daybreak of what we now know as the World Wide Web.
+Quickly swept up in the commercializing Internet, Mark worked for a variety of established firms and scrappy startups at the daybreak of what we now know as the World Wide Web.